qmk/qmk_firmware/converter/m0110_usb/README.md

 3. `DATA`(Green)
 4. `+5V`(Yellow)

-Not that wire colors may vary in your cable.
+Note that wire colors may vary in your cable.

 ### Pinout